An eight week college level course

-Includes one free class plus eight full modules with resources and further learning opportunities available through our online learning platform.
+This course includes one free class plus eight full modules with resources and further learning opportunities available through our online learning platform, www.depthpsychologyacademy.com.
 Successfully complete all of the assignments in the online learning platform and earn a certificate of completion!

 Participants will take part in eight weekly classes, plus one free introductory class

-Start time for each event is 1pm PST (4pm EST) 90 min
+Start time for each live event is 1pm Pacific Time (4pm Eastern Time) 90 min

-Free! – Jung and Christianity: An Introduction – Free! – Saturday, Oct 10
+- Free! – Jung and the Divine Feminine: Introduction – Free! – Saturday, March 2

 Can't attend live?
-Each class will be recorded and made available for all registrants.
+Each class will be recorded and made available to all registrants.

 About Your Instructor